 - A pharmacist who has not completed all the requirements for Full Pharmacist Registration, approved by the Registration Committee, may provide pharmacy services under the supervision of a Full Pharmacist.

-- Effective August 1, 2019: Applications for this registration class must be reviewed by the Registration Committee pursuant to section 44(1)(a)(iii) and section 44(1)(b)(iii) of the HPA Bylaws.
+- Applications for this registration class must be reviewed by the Registration Committee pursuant to section 44(1)(a)(iii) and section 44(1)(b)(iii) of the HPA Bylaws.
 This extends the time period for processing the application.
 The Registration Committee may grant an applicant Limited Pharmacist Registration if, in its opinion, the applicant is capable of practising as a Limited Pharmacist without any risk to public health and safety.

 - Limited Pharmacist registration may be renewed twice and must not exceed 3 years from your initial registration.